Showing posts with label #Remembering Nagasaki#' 'Hiroshima # Hibakusha #Significance#' Yosuke Yamahata #News # Peace #. Show all posts

 By learning from the past and advocating for a world without nuclear weapons, we honor the memory of the victims and work towards a brighter, safer future for all.

-For Nagasaki Day let us echo the call of the Hibakusha, and press our leaders to take the actions necessary to ensure these immoral, illegal weapons are never used again.
+For Nagasaki Day let us echo the call of the Hibakusha, and press our leaders to take the actions necessary to ensure these immoral, illegal weapons are never ever used again.

 Robert Oppenheimer -